 No surprises from common side effects

-Health officials approached the approvals for the retooled omicron boosters a bit differently this time around, since clinical trials testing the BA.4 and BA.5-specific shots are ongoing.
+Health officials approached the approvals for the retooled omicron boosters, also known as bivalent vaccines, a bit differently this time around, since clinical trials testing the BA.4- and BA.5-specific shots were still happening at the time of their authorization.
 (This is not an uncommon process for vaccines that need a strain update, much like the annual flu shot.)

 • Moderna booster side effects

 Pain at the injection site was the most commonly reported side effect among people vaccinated with Moderna’s bivalent omicron booster, CDC data shows.
 About 80 percent of trial participants reported it, followed by fatigue, headache, muscle and joint pain, chills, nausea and vomiting, and fever.
 No severe adverse events were seen.

 For comparison’s sake, the five most commonly reported side effects following a dose of Moderna’s original COVID-19 booster were injection site pain, fatigue, headache, muscle pain and joint pain.

 Pain at the injection site was also the most common complaint among people boosted with Pfizer’s updated vaccine; about 60 percent of trial participants reported it.
 Other typical side effects included fatigue, headache, muscle pain, chills, joint pain, diarrhea, fever and vomiting — all were seen with Pfizer’s original COVID-19 booster too.

 And just like with Moderna’s bivalent booster trial, no adverse events were reported in the Pfizer trial, though experts say they will continue to keep an eye on the rare risk of myocarditis in both Pfizer and Moderna booster recipients.
 This condition — an inflammation of the heart muscle that can weaken the heart — has occurred mostly in teens and younger adults.